 Freshwater ghost shrimp from the Palaemonetes genus, also known as glass shrimp, are hardy shrimp often used as feeders due to their low price.
 However, they're also easy, fun additions to the aquarium and a great choice for anyone looking to gain some experience in shrimp keeping.

-Keep reading for everything you need to know about ghost shrimp care and keeping them in your aquarium!
+Keep reading for everything you need to know about ghost shrimp care and keeping these translucent shrimp in your aquarium!

 Common namesGhost shrimp, glass shrimp, freshwater glass shrimp